Vals and its Walser, natural phenomena, the Reformation and mineral springs

 The Reformation

 The Reformation also led to heated debates and some outbreaks of violence in Vals.
 The Walser inhabitants wanted to remain predominantly Catholic.
-According to the Ilanzer Articles of 1524 and 1526, this was possible: the inhabitants of each municipality made the choice themselves and not the government, in this case, the Graue Bund or the Freistaat der drei Bünde.
+According to the Ilanzer Articles of 1524 and 1526, this was possible: the inhabitants of each municipality made the choice themselves, rather than the government, in this case, the Graue Bund or the Freistaat der drei Bünde.
 Vals, like most Walser villages, remained Catholic.

 The village mainly lived on agriculture and cattle breeding until the end of the 19th century.
 Cattle and agricultural products were traded all seasons over the Valserberg and the St. Bernardino Pass to the Hinterrhein, Bellinzona, and Lugano.

-As in many places in Graubünden and other parts of Switzerland, the exploitation of mineral springs and spas and the rapid growth of tourism dramatically changed life.
-The St Peters spring (St. Petersquelle) made the village world-famous, and companies from other continents are prominently present nowadays.
+As in many places in Graubünden and other parts of Switzerland, the exploitation of mineral springs and spas, along with the rapid growth of tourism, dramatically changed life.
+The St. Peter’s spring (St. Peter’s spring) has made the village world-famous, and companies from other continents are now prominently present.

 The ‘Kurhaus Therme’ was inaugurated in 1893.
 The completely renovated Therme Vals opened its doors on 14 December 1996.
-The opening of the hydropower plant Zervreila in 1958 and ski facilities in 1975 and 1996 also provided a significant economic boost.
+The opening of the hydropower plant Zervreila in 1958, as well as ski facilities in 1975 and 1996, also provided a significant economic boost.
 Vals is one of the highest ski resorts in the canton.

 Vals, on the right, the ‘Therme Vals’

 One thing has stayed the same: the village is not connected to the railway network.
-The postal car (Postauto) or own transport leads through a beautiful landscape where time has stood still, and avalanches, floods, and rock slides are still natural phenomena.
+The postal car (Postauto) or one’s transport leads through a beautiful landscape where time has stood still, and avalanches, floods, and rockslides are still natural phenomena.

 (Source and further information: Gemeinde Vals; Museum Gandahus)